MartinLLo/preprocessing_pipeline/README.md

     - S3-DICOM2IMG.py: converts the processed DICOM image files from S2-Removenoise into thresholded PNG or JPEG files.

 4) S4-DCM2NIFTI
-    - S4.1-DICOM2NIFTI.py: converts the entire dataset by aligning DICOM files within their respective directories into single NIfTI files
+    - S4.1-DICOM2NIFTI.py: converts the DICOM dataset or the processed dataset from S2-Removenoise into NIfTI files.
-    - S4.2-MOVENIFTI.py: moves the NIfTI files created and renamed according to subdirectory headings to a new and separate folder.
+    - S4.2-MOVENIFTI.py: moves the NIfTI files created and renamed according to subdirectory headings to a new and separate subdirectory.

 5) S5-DCM2STL
     - S5-DICOM2STL.py: converts the processed scan series from S2-Removenoise into .stl files